Read More

 Did you know that you will only have access to a portion of your savings in your traditional IRA/401(k) because a percentage of that value will need to be paid in taxes as you take withdrawals?

-• With a Roth conversion, employees can perfect what tax bracket they fall within.
-Individuals need to assess the amount that could be converted per year and stay in the same tax bracket.
+• With a Roth conversion, individuals can manage what tax bracket they fall within.
+Individuals need to assess the amount that could be converted each year to stay in the same tax bracket.
 What is the amount that can convert without pushing them into a higher bracket?
-For those with significant pre-tax dollars, it's imperative because some individuals will not spend what they are required to take out when they hit RMD age.
+For those with significant pre-tax dollars, it’s imperative because some individuals may not spend what they are required to take out when they hit the required minimum distribution (RMD) age.

 There are many things to consider when thinking about a Roth conversion, including your time until retirement, your projected savings and distribution plan, your current and future income and tax bracket and even your predictions on the future individual tax-rates.
-A licensed financial adviser can help you appropriately manage these critical aspects of your portfolio to ensure that you have adequate savings, managed efficiently to work towards maximum flexibility and return in retirement.
+A licensed financial adviser and your tax professional can help you appropriately manage these critical aspects of your portfolio to help ensure that you have adequate savings, managed efficiently to work towards maximum flexibility and return in retirement.

 Check out this recent blog post “Employee Retirement Savings Plan Alternatives,” or connect with a OneDigital wealth management team member to learn more.

-Investment advice is offered through OneDigital Investment Advisors, an SEC-registered investment adviser and wholly owned subsidiary of OneDigital.
+Investment advice is offered through OneDigital Investment Advisors, a wholly owned subsidiary of OneDigital.

 Share